jesuserro/docker/README.md

 ### De PHP 5.3 a PHP 8.2

+Docker containers are useful for testing your code in different PHP versions.
+This video shows how to use Docker to test your code in PHP 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, and 8.1.
 [![De PHP 5.3 a PHP 8.2](https://img.youtube.com/vi/BHAYO6esXlw/0.jpg)](https://www.youtube.com/watch?v=BHAYO6esXlw)

 - [Migración de Zend Framework 1 a PHP 8.1](https://github.com/Shardj/zf1-future)